Last updated: May 1, 2026 · All hotels verified on Booking.com / Expedia / TripAdvisor.

 Pelican Bay Resort at Lucaya

-Best LocationRight on the Port Lucaya Marketplace, Pelican Bay is the social center of Freeport's tourist area.
-Step out of your room and you're surrounded by restaurants, bars, and shops.
-The hotel has a marina, two pools, and a short walk to Lucaya Beach.
+Best LocationAdjacent to Port Lucaya Marketplace, Pelican Bay is the social center of Freeport's tourist area.
+Step out of your room and you're surrounded by 30+ restaurants, bars, and shops.
+184 spacious rooms, 3 outdoor pools, a swim-up bar, and a marina — with a 2-minute walk across to Lucaya Beach.
 Rooms are well-maintained with a tropical decor.
 This is the most convenient base for exploring Grand Bahama.

 ✓ Pros